boinc4j/boinc-buildpack/README.md

 Once you've create this project, install the [Heroku toolbelt](http://toolbelt.heroku.com), create a Heroku account, and login with the `heroku login` command.

-Then initialize a Git repo for you project:
+Then initialize a Git repo for your project:

 ```
 $ git init